Sunday, April 18, 2010

 A large group of Han Chinese walking up a street carrying sticks and shovels in Urumqi in China's far west Xinjiang province.–AFP Photo/ Peter Parks

 HONG KONG: Photographers from Agence France-Presse were Saturday awarded the top news and feature prizes at the prestigious Asian Human Rights Awards for outstanding coverage of riots in China's Xinjiang region and acid attack victims in Pakistan.
+Beijing-based Peter Parks won the main award in the news category for dramatic images of the aftermath of deadly unrest in the northwestern Chinese region of Xinjiang in July last year.

 Parks' photo of an ethnic Han Chinese mob on the streets of the town of Urumqi armed with sticks, knives and baseball bats appeared on front pages around the world.